Susan Ruff

 In my spare time

 I enjoy many ways of exploring the world: travel; rock, ice, and mountain climbing; taking classes; research.
-Currently I'm researching the communication needs of software engineers in industry.
+Currently my research focuses around mathematical communication and its pedagogy.